Today I’m taking you on a little time travel. Grab a cuppa something, cause this one’s a bit long…

 Day two was getting more exciting as the views changed and we started seeing things I don’t know how to describe.
 I don’t remember where we ended day two (Montana I want to say), I just remember we were both exhausted and excited that day three would be a bit longer but put us at our final destination – my sister’s apartment in Portland, Oregon!

-Day three is something I will never be able to put into words or explain how amazing, magnificent, majestic (I think you catch my drift lol), and breath taking the views were.
-We both uttered “holy shit, wow, did you see that?, oh my lord it’s beautiful” more times than I could count!
+Day three is something I will never be able to put into words or explain how amazing, magnificent, majestic (I think you catch my drift lol), and breathtaking the views were.
+We both uttered “holy crap, wow, did you see that?, oh my lord it’s beautiful” more times than I could count!

 These are just a handful of the many pics I took (and trust me, pictures do NOT do any of it justice!).
 And the picture at the top, with the title on it, is picture of just one of the gorgeous views in Oregon that I fell in love with!: